Anywhere but London: Where to start your career

 So what about elsewhere?
 Can other UK cities match London's power of opportunities and rich culture?
 Well of course - let's broaden our horizons!

-The UK's second city is undergoing rapid transformation and over the last 20 years Manchester has become a serious target for many graduates.
-Not only does it offer a similar range of opportunities in areas like Banking with Cooperative Bank, or fantastic Management opportunities, Manchester offers a valid alternative to London long term.
+The UK's second city is undergoing rapid transformation and over the last 20 years, Manchester has become a serious target for many graduates.
+Not only does it offer a similar range of opportunities, Manchester offers a valid alternative to London long term.

 But can Manchester compete with London's lifestyle?
 In a word, yes.
-Manchester's cultural heritage goes almost toe-to-toe with London with a wide array of cultural hotspots in theatre (The Lowry), art (Manchester Art Gallery), musuems (Museum of Science and Industry) and music (Manchester Arena and Manchester Academy).
-It is also much cheaper to live in Manchester, with Numbeo estimating rent prices are 60% lower!
+Manchester's cultural heritage goes almost toe-to-toe with London with a wide array of cultural hotspots in theatre (The Lowry), art (Manchester Art Gallery), museums (Museum of Science and Industry) and music (Manchester Arena and Manchester Academy).
+It is also much cheaper to live in Manchester, with Numbeo estimating rent prices are 53.2% lower!

 Birmingham life can offer a much higher quality too.
-Rent prices are 61% cheaper, according to Numbeo, compared to London which allows graduates to enjoy more of the finer things the west midlands city might have to offer.
-And if it is culture you want, Birmingham have it by the bucket load with the Birmingham Royal Ballet, the Hippodrome and an array of delights in the Jewellery Quarter.
+Rent prices are 54.2% cheaper, according to Numbeo, compared to London which allows graduates to enjoy more of the finer things the west midlands city might have to offer.
+And if it is culture you want, Birmingham has it by the bucket load with the Birmingham Royal Ballet, the Hippodrome, and an array of delights in the Jewellery Quarter.

-Nestled in the centre of West Yorkshire, Leeds offers much more for a graduate's hard earned pound.
-Rents are again 61% cheaper than London (Numbeo) but the city has as much to offer.
+Nestled in the centre of West Yorkshire, Leeds offers much more for a graduate's hard-earned pound.
+Rents are again 57.8% cheaper than London (Numbeo) but the city has as much to offer.
 With the West Yorkshire Playhouse, historic arcades for shopping as well as sensational nightlife, Leeds can more than hold its own when it comes to culture and lifestyle.

 You rarely hear a bad word said about Bristol and there's a very good reason for that.
 Bristol is an unbelievable city to be a university leaver in.
 Some of the awesome opportunities in Bristol in Digital and Technology rival and even exceed some of the other cities on this list, and that's including amazing companies close by like Dyson and Just Eat.

 But Bristol's culture is where the city comes into its own.
-The Bristol Old Vic, Portishead, Trip-Hop, Massive Attack, Banksy, Spike Island, Bristol City Museum and Art Gallery and only down the road is Glastonbury.
-Add this to the fact rent prices are 41% cheaper than in London it should be high up on any graduate job hunter's list of potential destinations.
+The Bristol Old Vic, Portishead, Trip-Hop, Massive Attack, Banksy, Spike Island, Bristol City Museum and Art Gallery as well as having Glastonbury only down the road.
+Add this to the fact rent prices are 45% cheaper than in London it should be high up on any graduate job hunter's list of potential destinations.